v8/v8.dev/src/docs/torque.md

 #### Shapes

 Defining a `shape` looks just like defining a `class` except that it uses the keyword `shape` instead of `class`.
-A `shape` is a subtype of JSObject representing a point-in-time arrangement of properties on that object (in spec-ese, these are "data properties" rather than "internal slots").
-It does not have its own instance type.
+A `shape` is a subtype of `JSObject` representing a point-in-time arrangement of in-object properties (in spec-ese, these are "data properties" rather than "internal slots").
+A `shape` does not have its own instance type.
 An object with a particular shape may change and lose that shape at any time because the object might go into dictionary mode and move all of its properties out to a separate backing store.

 #### Structs